civo/docs/content/docs/compute/recovery-mode.md

   <title>How to use recovery mode | Civo Documentation</title>
 </head>

-In some cases, you may damage your instance OS or do anything that makes it unreachable.
-You can put the instance in recovery mode, which enables you to access the instance using a special OS for emergencies.
-From which you can inspect the instance disk and modify it how you desire then bring it back into normal operations.
-When an instance is in recovery mode it can be accessed through a visual console only.
+In the event of a failure of an instance's operating system, an alternative method of accessing the data on the instance is required.
+To do this, you can take advantage of recovery mode.
+Recovery mode provides access to an instance using a special OS for emergencies, which allows users to inspect the boot volume of the instance, and make any modifications to bring it back into normal operations.
+When an instance is in recovery mode it can only be accessed [through the console](https://www.civo.com/api/console-access).
-More info can be found on console access in this [link](https://www.civo.com/api/console-access)

 Instances in recovery mode will use systemrescue.
 More details about it can be found [here](https://www.system-rescue.org/)

 ### Putting an instance into recovery mode through the CLI

-By running the following command:
+Enable recovery mode on an instance by running the Civo CLI command:

 ```sh
 civo instance recovery enable INSTANCE_ID/HOSTNAME